dtm2451/dittoViz/README.md

 and by allowing the use of shapes or letter-overlay in addition to the carefully selected dittoColors.

+## Getting Started

+A vignette detailing installation and use is available [here!](vignettes/intro.md)

 ## Long-Term plans for dittoViz

 1. Carry over as much functionality from dittoSeq as makes sense for targeting data stored in a data.frame-type object (rather than in Seurat/SingleCellExperiemnt/SummarizedExperiment objects).